Websites should give the users a good experience. They should:

 5 ) Make the website simple and consistent

-Users prefer straight-forward websites.
+Users prefer straightforward websites.
 A website shouldn’t have everything; it should only have the necessary stuff.
 The stuff that should be there should add value to the app or site and not be there for decoration.
 Make it simple and professional.
 The website or app should speak for itself; by the way, you have aligned things here and there.
 Having titles and subtitles on the pages normally act as a guide.
-Ensure the website also has Call to Action buttons that help the user to know what’s next.
+Ensure the website also has Call-to-Action buttons that help the user to know what’s next.

 6 ) Color, Images, Fonts

 The colors used should blend well and shouldn’t be a combination of all rainbow colors.
-Images make a site look lively but they should be used wisely so as to prevent them from diverting the concentration of the user.
+Images make a site look lively, but they should be used wisely to prevent them from diverting the concentration of the user.
 The fonts used are also crucial, italics to some extent are hard to read, capitalized content makes it seem like shouting and too much use of bold text reduces the readability capacity.